ASCVD Risk Reduction Initiative

 Limited primary care provider (PCP) resources and workforce pipeline Relieve overburdened PCPs using non-clinical navigators, applied informatics tools, and behavioral science best practices

-Limited evaluation Ongoing data insights and infrastructure to measure what works, for whom, to develop insights from populations
+Limited evaluation Ongoing data insights and infrastructure to measure what works, and for whom, to develop insights from populations

 Equity at the margins Emphasis on equity in design and evaluation